 After 45 minutes insert a meat thermometer in the meat and check for temperature.

-Remove it when the internal temperature reaches 125F for medium-rare.
+Remove it from the grill when the internal temperature reaches 125F for rare or 145F for medium.

 If you'd like to learn more about how to use a BBQ rotisserie click here.

 If you'd like to see a Rotisserie Chicken recipe click here.